-Vbloc & Lap-Band® For Relatively Lower BMI Patients
+Lap-Band® For Relatively Lower BMI Patients

-Several years ago, the FDA approved the Lap-Band gastric banding system for patients suffering from obesity but who found themselves under the minimum Body Mass Index (BMI) threshold previously mandated.
+Several years ago, the FDA approved the Lap-Band gastric banding system for patients experiencing obesity but who found themselves under the minimum Body Mass Index (BMI) threshold previously mandated.
 That meant that the millions of people who have a BMI between 30 and 34.9 may qualify for bariatric surgery if they have one or more diseases associated with obesity, also known as co-morbidities.

 Since even “milder” levels of obesity can trigger associated diseases including sleep apnea, high cholesterol, high blood pressure, joint pain and more, the new technologies aimed at those with relatively lower BMIs are an important consideration in the treatment plan.

 Our practice has extensive experience in the surgical treatment of obesity for patients with a relatively lower BMI.
 We have placed hundreds of bands in patients who otherwise may not have qualified for bariatric surgery under the FDA’s former guidelines.
-Further, we are one of the first practices in the United States to perform a Vbloc procedure.

 It is important to note that while the FDA has approved several novel treatments, not all insurance companies will provide coverage for qualifying patients.
 It is important to verify coverage under your particular plan.
 As a result, some patients may consider financing or cash pay in order to undergo surgery.
 Also, other bariatric procedures, such as the gastric bypass and gastric sleeve, do not have a low-BMI option.